csabika98/lua-nginx-modsec-bot-blocker/README.md

 ```
 docker run --rm -d --name test-nginx -p 5002:80 derank123/lua-ubuntu-nginx-modsec-bot-blocker:1.27.4
 ```
-- Change port, as it is set to 5002 for host
+- Change port if 5002 is unavailable for you, as it is set to 5002 for host
 - For port 80 -> ```docker run -d -p 80:80```

 Some tests: